orsagos1/capstone-project/README.md

 1. Run `cp ./front-end/.env.sample ./front-end/.env`.
 1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5001`.
 1. Run `npm install` to install project dependencies.
-1. Run `NODE_OPTIONS=--openssl-legacy-provider npm run start` to start your server in development mode.
+1. Run `npm run start` to start your server in development mode.

 If you have trouble getting the server to run, reach out for assistance.